LilTOJustice/ConsoleFractaler/README.md

 # ConsoleFractaler
 Extremely lightweight fractal viewer made for use in a console

-Controls:\n
+Controls:
-Move: Arrow keys\n
+Move: Arrow keys
-Zoom in/out: w/s\n
+Zoom in/out: w/s
-Change max iterations: a/d\n
+Change max iterations: a/d
-Invert drawing: i\n
+Invert drawing: i
 Reset position and zoom: r